chef/chef-web-docs/chef_master/source/resource_openssl_ec_public_key.rst

 .. code-block:: ruby

-   openssl_rsa_public_key '/etc/example/key.pub' do
+   openssl_ec_public_key '/etc/example/key.pub' do
      private_key_path '/etc/example/key.pem'
    end

 **Create a public key from a private key, without writing the private key to disk**

-You can provide the private key content as a string to the openssl_rsa_public_key resource.
+You can provide the private key content as a string to the openssl_ec_public_key resource.
 In this example we just pass a string, but this content could be loaded from an encrypted data bag or other secure storage.

 .. code-block:: ruby

-   openssl_rsa_public_key '/etc/example/key.pub' do
+   openssl_ec_public_key '/etc/example/key.pub' do
      private_key_content 'KEY_CONTENT_HERE_AS_A_STRING'
    end